 The Polish audiovisual market model is based on three categories of broadcasting: public service broadcasters, licensing – social broadcasters, and licensing – commercial broadcasters.

-According to the report on the Situation of the Polish Audiovisual Media in 1989-2008, prepared for the Polish Culture Congress 2009, in terms of popularity, the Polish market is dominated by commercial radio stations.
 The television market is divided between the public broadcaster TVP and two commercial television stations: Polsat and TVN.
-Public television offers nationwide and regional programmes operating under the name TVP INFO (16 regional centres).
-Additionally, TVP offers four satellite channels: TVP Polonia (for Poles living abroad), TVP Kultura (culture channel), TVP Historia (history channel), TVP Sport (sports channel) and TVP HD.
-According to the report Social Diagnosis 2009, less than 50% of Poles had cable or satellite television, therefore only two basic channels TVP1 and TVP2 as well as TVP INFO have nationwide range.
+Public television offers nationwide and regional programmes operating under the name TVP INFO (sixteen regional centres).
+Additionally, TVP offers five satellite channels: TVP Polonia (for Poles living abroad), TVP Kultura (culture channel), TVP Historia (history channel), TVP Sport (sports channel) and TVP HD.
 Other channels can be viewed only via the digital platforms and cable networks, so their range and influence is limited.

-TVP Kultura channel was launched on 24th April 2005.
+TVP Kultura was launched on 24th April 2005.
 It is aimed at the promotion of various cultural activities, including non-commercial artistic projects.
 The half of the channel’s broadcast material is based on Polish Public Television’s (TVP) archival programmes.
-The rest consists of programmes bought from foreign broadcasting companies (35%), e.g. Arte television and TVP Kultura‘s own productions (15%).
-TVP Kultura does not attract huge audiences.
-TVP Kultura is a satellite and cable television station and it is accessible to approximately 4 million people in Poland.
-In September 2006 TVP Kultura won the Hot Bird Award for the best European satellite thematic channel in the category of culture and education, beating Deutsche Welle and Rai Sat Nettuno.
+The rest consists of programmes bought from foreign broadcasting companies.

 The supervision of the National Broadcasting Council does not prevent the politicisation of public media.
 A strong political influence on Polish public broadcasting institutions is very visible and commonly discussed.